drugis/addis/README.txt

 Requirements
 ------------

-ADDIS is made in Java, and requires Java 5 (JRE 1.5).
+ADDIS is made in Java, and requires Java 5 (JRE 1.5) or higher.
 Most modern operating systems ship with a suitable JRE.

 Versions